 Investigating What Went Wrong

-Hundreds of doses of medication are administered every day in most correctional facilities so it is not surprising that medication errors are some of the most common to emerge in practice.
-Investigating errors can lead to information necessary to make improvements to reduce future risk.
-An error can result from poor decisions and actions along the entire medication use system: ordering, transcribing, dispensing, administering and monitoring.
-Often poor practices are found in several areas that result in an incident.
+Hundreds of doses of medication are administered every day in most correctional facilities, so it is not surprising that errors involving medication administration and management are plentiful.
+Investigating errors can reveal important information necessary to make improvements and reduce future risk.
+An error can occur from poor decisions and actions along the entire medication management system: ordering, transcribing, dispensing, administering and monitoring.
+Often an incident review reveals poor practices in several areas that contributed to the error.

 Blunt End/Sharp End Evaluation of Clinical Errors

-A helpful model of error causation looks at the various components of a clinical error as an inverted triangle with the point of care being at the sharp end and the various complexities of organizational structure, system, and process being at the blunt end; removed from the actual error episode.
+A helpful model of error causation, Blunt end-Sharp end, looks at the various components of a clinical error as an inverted triangle with the point of care being at the sharp end and the various complexities of organizational structure, system, policies and processes being at the blunt end, and removed from the actual error episode.
 Blunt end components, then, contribute to an environment that either encourages or does not prevent the error under consideration.

 Case Analysis by Blunt End/Sharp End

 The Blunt End/Sharp End model provides a framework for evaluating a clinical error like the one described above.

 Sharp End: Investigating the sharp end of the error focuses on the actions of the clinicians in direct contact with the patient.
 Here are some sharp end investigation questions for this case: